Rex-Legor/socialface/README.md

 5. Create a new 'prod' branch and delete everything.
 6. Configure the new branch in the repository Settings > Pages in the 'Branch' section.
 7. Deploy.

+## Typescript Rules
+Added Eslint for enforcing good code quality.

+Here's a list of each added rule and an explanation on why was added:

+- `airbnb`: configuration and plugins: Used as recommended for enforcing multiple Typescript rules but disabled some rules as I think they were not necessary.
+- `unused-imports`: helps to remove unused imports (which is unused code).
+- `simple-import-sort`: sorts all imports, helps keeping things organized.
+- `typescript-eslint/quotes: [error, single]`: For using single quotes (I hate double quotes on Typescript code).
+- `@typescript-eslint/comma-dangle: off`: Keeping Eslint away from touching trailing commas, VS Code is adding them properly.
+- `unused-imports/no-unused-vars`: Not allowing to have unused vars as it is never a good idea to have unused code around.